j-quelly/ispellits/README.md

 - [x] fixed version bump task [12/15/2016]
 - [x] need space after lives [12/15/2016]
 - [x] fixed an issue with displaying the wrong clue [1/9/2017]
-- [ ] server seems to try and GET before finishing POST --need promise?
+- [x] server seems to try and GET before finishing POST --need promise?
+[1/19/2017]
-- [ ] production server is not displaying saved players, may need promise
+- [x] production server is not displaying saved players, may need promise
-	- [ ] there could be an issue with deprecated use of mpromise?
+	- [x] there could be an issue with deprecated use of mpromise?
+[1/19/2017]
+- [x] fixes issues with players model [1/19/2017]
 - [ ] try to speed up the application, the logo loads after the modal

 ### 2.x.x